thebullbrew/BullMint_POLYGON_NFT_OPENZEPPLIN/README.md

-# Deploy NFT Collections to Polygon in Minutes
+# Deploy NFT Collections to Polygon

 Production-ready ERC721 NFT contract built with OpenZeppelin and Hardhat.